In-patient luxury rehab center in Thailand

 Conduct disorder is a group of emotional or behavioral problems that include high disregard for other people.
 The condition usually begins in childhood or adolescence.
 Patients with conduct disorder find it difficult to follow the rules or behave in a socially acceptable manner.

-The estimated lifetime prevalence of this disorder is 9.5% in the United States.
+Results from a 2018 study by Patel et al., published in the journal Behavioral Sciences (Basel, Switzerland) revealed that in the United States, the lifetime prevalence of conduct disorder is estimated to be 9.5%.
 In terms of gender prevalence, conduct disorder affects men more often than women, 12% and 7.1%, respectively.
 The average age of onset of conduct disorder is 11 years.

 Conduct disorder occurs due to genetic and environmental causes.
 Genetic causes include damage to the brain’s frontal lobe, which regulates emotional expression, problem-solving, and cognitive skills.
 Environmental factors include child abuse, poverty, dysfunctional family, and a history of alcohol or drug abuse by parents.